An invasive procedure is in effect surgery. A non-invasive procedure is one which leaves the skin intact and unbroken.

 ENQUIRE ONLINE for no obligation advice on making a claim today.

 The term 'non-invasive' covers most minor procedures which do not require surgery.
 There are no surgical cuts or invasion of the body and the risks of serious complications are significantly lower than surgery.
-However no treatments are without risk and here are some of the common issues that can arise:
+However no cosmetic treatment is without risk and here are some of the common issues that can arise:

-So it is recommended that you only have a professional carry out any procedures and they should ask whether you are taking any medication as some can interfere with the Botox chemical.
+It is recommended that any Botox procedure be only undertaken by a professional.
+The therapist who will carry out the treatment should ask beforehand whether the person having the treatment is taking any medication as some types, can interfere with the Botox chemical.
 If the Botox does react badly with your existing medication then you may be able to make a claim for compensation.

-Dermal Fillers are a popular treatment for the appearance of wrinkles.
-They work by injecting a filler into the skin as to raise the area to be level with the rest.
+Dermal Fillers are a popular treatment to lessen the appearance of wrinkles.
+They work by injecting a filler into the skin.
+This has the effect of raising the area surrounding the wrinkles so as to give the appearance of smooth skin overall.
 Care is usually taken to make sure the filler is injected at the correct depth in the skin layers.
 It can also be used in place of surgery although the results only last a few months.

-Possible side effects could leave you with the appearance of lumps or temporary facial paralysis.
+Possible side effects from dermal filler treatment could leave you with the appearance of lumps or temporary facial paralysis.
 The injection can also trigger an allergic reaction.
-There are generally no regulations on the type of fillers that are available for use or who is allowed to perform the injection.
+There are generally no regulations on the type of fillers that are available for use, or on restricting who is allowed to perform the injection.

 The results from chemical peels can be astonishing for some, but devastating for others if things go wrong.
 The procedure 'peels' away the outer layers of the skin to eliminate fine lines, acne scars and sun damaged skin.
-It is important that the correct type of chemical is used for your skin type and desired results.
-Side effects can appear as redness of the skin, allergic reactions, infections and even permanent scarring.
+It is important that the correct type of chemical is used for your skin type to achieve the desired results.
+Side effects can manifest themselves as redness of the skin, allergic reactions, infections and even permanent scarring.
 Some extreme cases have resulted in organ damage.

 According to The British Association of Aesthetic Plastic Surgeons, "84% of problems with permanent fillers require surgery or are deemed untreatable".

 An independent review into the regulations of cosmetic interventions has been commissioned by the Department of Health in England.
-It calls for the registration of people who can carry out these non-surgical procedures.
+It calls for the registration of people who are authorised to carry out these non-surgical procedures.

 We can help you recover any costs for any future corrective surgery that may be required.
 In some circumstances, we may even be able to secure for you an interim payment so that any hardship felt due to loss of earnings is kept to a minimum.
-We offer a free assessment of your claim as well as a no win, no fee agreement.
+We offer a free assessment of your claim.
+If you decide to make a compensation claim then we may be able to take your claim on using a no win, no fee agreement.

-Spencers Solicitors specialise in compensation claims from beauty and cosmetic treatments, including non-invasive.
-We have a team of leading specialist lawyers offering a range of services in compensation claims for when things go wrong.
-Due to the personal nature of some of the treatments we also have male and female lawyers that can visit you in your home if necessary.
+Spencers Solicitors specialise in compensation claims arising from beauty and cosmetic treatments that have gone wrong, including non-invasive ones.
+Our personal injury solicitors’ team at Spencers have extensive experience of making compensation claims for clients whose beauty treatments have gone wrong.
+Due to the personal nature of some of the treatments we also have a choice of either male and female lawyers that can visit you in your home if necessary.

 Call us on 08000 93 00 94 to discuss your injury claim today, or fill in our Online Claim Enquiry and we'll call you back.
 If you're worried about fees, don't be.
 Claims are normally dealt with under a no win no fee arrangement, so if your case isn't successful you won't pay for our work.